slior/LiterateJS/README.md

 The functionality is available using a separate optional extension to LiterateJS - [litjs-md](https://github.com/slior/LiterateJS/tree/master/extensions/litjs_md).
 Using this extension allows one to write simple markup documents, with code blocks, and using these as regular text documents.
 See the [extension's documentation](https://github.com/slior/LiterateJS/blob/master/extensions/litjs_md/Markdown_Support.md) for more details.

+## Auto-Saving

+Literate JS documents can be used as live documents.
+Meaning: changing values in them, and reloading at a later time.
+Using the optional [Auto Save extension](https://github.com/slior/LiterateJS/tree/master/extensions/litjs_autosave), values can be saved in the browser's local storate (automatically), and reloaded when the page is loaded later, in the same browser.